 Potentially Significant Impact Less Than Significant Impact With Mitigation Incorporated Less Than Significant Impact No Impact

 XV.
 PUBLIC SERVICES - Would the project:

-a) Result in substantial adverse physical impacts associated with the provision of new or physically altered governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response times, or other performance objectives for any of the public services:
+governmental facilities, need for new or physic governmental facilities, need for new or physically altered governmental facilities, the construction of which could cause significant environmental impacts, in order to maintain acceptable service ratios, response

 Fire protection?

 Police protection? $\boxtimes$

 Schools? $\boxtimes$

 Parks? $\boxtimes$